orbitmines/archive/projects/Project - (Hypergraphic) Version Control System through Rays (2024).md

 - [ ] How to separate one's personal work, how to combine them, merge them, view them from the outside.
 - [ ] Consistency as some verifications built in some temporal histories as tests or something: Dismissing as chaned..

-The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial
+	- [ ] The abstract idea of persistence is quite straight-forward:  non-trivially limits access to the previous 'steps'. ; initial

 ---

-As part of the requirements for broader :orbitmines: OrbitMines projects, this will necessarily include a novel way of dealing with histories of arbitrary structures.

----
-# Researching (Hypergraphic) Version Control through arbitrary traversal of Rays

-In the case of Rays, whether something is a vertex/initial/terminal is only inferred from surrounding context.
-And these checks only need to happen locally in order to decide how to traverse arbitrary structure (as in - I only need to check the presence of something next to me, not traverse the whole direction recursively in order to decide what to do).

-More generally, we cannot actually guarantee consistency of anything.
-And so the system will just need to be able to deal with that at some level.
-This project will in its initial implementation probably not attack this directly, but it's just a general thing to keep in mind.
-And something I'll come back to in the other OrbitMines projects.

 ### In the case of a Version Control System this will require the following things:
 - [ ] Arbitrary (partial, ..., incomplete) history of arbitrary functions, rewrites, ..., data types (generalized to some arbitrary Ray).